-The narrowest axial lumen follows Bernoulli's principles of a narrowed aperture: increased velocity, more turbulence, and reduced volume of flow.
+The narrowest axial lumen follows the Bernoulli principles of a narrowed aperture: increased velocity, more turbulence, and reduced volume of flow.
 The responders were divided into respective subgroups, expecting that the collected data would follow a standard distribution.
-To divide "good" from "poor" enhanced anatomic responders a threshold value of 1 standard deviation below the mean was selected.
-This threshold value of -1 standard deviation translated to an equal value of Standard Score which when applied to a negative value z-table yielding a value of 0.15866 or 15.866% which rounded to the nearest whole number is 16%.
+To divide "good" from "poor" enhanced anatomic responders, a threshold value of 1 SD below the mean was selected.
+A threshold value of -1 SD translated to an equal value of a standard score.
+When applied to a negative value z-table it yields a value of 0.15866 or 15.866%, and when rounded to the nearest whole number is 16%.
 Thus, a 16% upright awake minimal axial airway increase was used as the division between "good" and "poor" enhanced anatomic responders.
-This is judged substantial as Poiseuille's laminar flow equation conveys exponential output of flow.23 (Q = flow, P = pressure, r = tube radii, I = length of tube, n= viscosity of air.)
-If all variables of the equation are standardized between two events and the only variable to change was the radius, then given an event with a radius =1, the flow (Q) would be 0.4.
-If the radius is increased by 16% (r =1.16) the output of this model is Q = 0.71.
+This is judged substantial as the Hagen-Poiseuille laminar flow equation conveys exponential output of flow23 (Q = flow, P = pressure, r = tube radii, 1 = length of tube, n= viscosity of air).
+If all variables of the equation are standardized between two events and the only variable to change was the radius, then given an event with a radius =1, the flow (O) would be 0.4.
+If the radius is increased by 16% (r =1.16) the output of this model is Q =0.71.
 This yields a 77.5 % increase of flow: a reasonable threshold for dividing responder types.
-The radius of the pharynx increases with advanced jaw position; the area from transverse and antero-posterior movements decreases airway resistance by a factor of the radius to the fourth power.^{7,23}
+The radius of the pharynx increases with advanced jaw position; the area from transverse and anteroposterior movements decreases airway resistance by a factor of the radius to the fourth power.^{7,23}